-Pre-Clerkship Program Coordinator - Sonja MacDonald sonja.macdonald@usask.ca (306) 966-5354 Pre-Clerkship Coordinator Regina - Cassie Eskra cassandra.eskra@saskhealthauthority.ca (306) 766-3773 Administrative Assistant - Janine Rover de Mello janine.rover@usask.ca (306) 966-7202
+Pre-Clerkship Administrator - Kimberly Basque ugme.preclerkship@usask.ca (306) 966-6015 Pre-Clerkship Coordinator Regina - Cassie Eskra cassandra.eskra@saskhealthauthority.ca (306) 766-3773 Administrative Assistant - Janine Rover de Mello janine.rover@usask.ca (306) 966-7202

 This module introduces students to the concept of clinical reasoning and its components and introduces an approach to differential diagnosis.
 Students will be introduced to sources of bias/error and their effect on clinical decisions and patient care.
-Basic clinical reasoning skills will be reinforced through the use of cases.
+Basic clinical reasoning skills will be reinforced using cases.
 In these small group learning experiences, the student will work through patient cases to practice applying knowledge from the various courses in this first term and to develop clinical reasoning skills.
 Cases will also reinforce and expand upon students' existing evidence-based medicine knowledge and skills to develop skills specific for the patient/medical context.